 Multi-Visit programming is an inquiry-based field study that expands your exploration.
 Learn more here.

 Self-Guided programming provides a backpack of biofacts and guiding questions for you to explore at your own pace.
 Can be booked separately to added on to any on-site program.
 Learn more here. *Not offered in 2020 (due to the high-touch nature of these kits)

-How many students can be in a program and how many chaperones do we need?
+How many students can be in a program and how many chaperones do I need?

 Maximum student numbers depend on the grade and type of program.
 Check the program descriptions for specifics.
 In general, maximum students are as follows: